 Frere Hall: Frere Hall is one of the many remnant buildings of the British Colonial Era that still exists in Karachi.
 It was built in honor of Sir Henry Bartle Edward Frere, who was a British colonial administrator.
 After Frere’s death, Frere Hall became a museum which attempts to include all the paintings and books from the British Colonial era.
 When I went there, I didn’t see that (lol).
-I saw a Maci (servant) running to us and telling us that the place is being cleaned.
+What I saw was a Maci (servant) running to us and telling us that the place is being cleaned.
 I did manage a peek inside and saw a library instead of artwork.
+But, beautiful architecture.

 Well, I hope this gives you an idea that Karachi is much more than a shopping place.
-Hope I have given you some inspirational ideas!
+Hope I have given you some ideas!
 Happy Travels!